gotgit/gotgit/en.rst

 11.4.1      Revision presentation：git rev-parse  [160]
 -------------------------------------------------------

-Mark the commit tree with shor commit ID, which is convenient for git rev-parse and git rev-list.
+Mark the commit tree with short commit ID, which is convenient for the following research on git rev-parse and git rev-list.

   .. figure:: images/en/fig-11-21-commit-tree-with-id.png
      :scale: 100